Overview

 The following are the differences:

-- An autoimmune disorder is a condition that happens when the immune system badly attacks the healthy cells of the human body.
+- An autoimmune disorder is a condition that happens when the immune system attacks the healthy cells of the human body.

 - An immunocompromised condition occurs when the immune system fails to respond adequately to an infection or disease.